 4. Set up data usage warning

 To avoid getting a large bill from your carrier, you should make sure you don’t go over your data limit.
-Instead of checking how much data you have used and how much there’s left in a given billing cycle every day so, you can just set up a data usage warning.
+Instead of checking how much data you have used and how much there’s left in a given billing cycle every day or so, you can just set up a data usage warning.

 What this means is that your smartphone will notify you when you have used a specified amount of data, so you’ll know when you should stop watching all those YouTube videos and using other data-hungry apps.
 What’s more, as soon as you use all the data you have in a given billing cycle, the smartphone can automatically disconnect you from the network.
 That way, the chance of going over the limit is eliminated.